Domenico Schiattarella

-Domenico "Mimmo" Schiattarella (born 17 November 1967) is an Italian racing driver.
+Domenico Luca "Mimmo" Schiattarella (born 17 November 1967) is an Italian racing driver.
 He participated in 7 Formula One Grands Prix for Simtek, debuting on October 16, 1994, and finishing when the team folded the next year.
 He scored no championship points, with a best finish of 9th in the 1995 Argentine Grand Prix.
 He has also participated in several CART races, Le Mans Series and American Le Mans Series events.